ModiaSim/Modia3D.jl/docs/src/tutorial/Tutorial.md

 This tutorial sketches the main features of Modia3D with examples.
 A detailed description is available in Modia3D Components.

 !!! info
-    TinyModia has an interface to various plot packages.
-A plot package can be either selected by setting `ENV["MODIA_PLOT"] = XXX`, for example in the `config/startup.jl` file of Julia or by command `TinyModia.usePlotPackage(XXX)`.
+    Modia has an interface to various plot packages.
+A plot package can be either selected by setting `ENV["MODIA_PLOT"] = XXX`, for example in the `config/startup.jl` file of Julia or by command `Modia.usePlotPackage(XXX)`.
     All examples assume that a plot package is defined.
     Possible values for `XXX`:
     - "[PyPlot](https://github.com/JuliaPy/PyPlot.jl)" (plots with Matplotlib from Python),